Aktobe: Agriculture

 At the end of 2014, 319 agricultural enterprises were registered on the territory of the Aktobe city administration, which produced goods worth 11,998.7 million tenge.
 Of these, 4112.5 million tenge accounted for crop production, and 7582.8 million tenge for livestock.
-In total, in 2014 they produced 4.8 thousand tons of meat, 24.9 thousand tons of milk, 121.2 million pieces of eggs.
+In total, in 2014 they produced 4,800 tons of meat, 24,900 tons of milk, and 121.2 million pieces of eggs.

 Despite the allocated subsidies in the amount of 360 million tenge, city livestock farmers were only able to satisfy the Aktobe need for eggs.
-In 2014, farmers produced 2.9 thousand tons of meat and 20 thousand tons of milk, while the need for meat and milk is 20.7 thousand and 71.4 thousand tons, respectively.
+In 2014, farmers produced 2,900 tons of meat and 20,000 tons of milk, while the need for meat and milk is 20,700 and 71,400 tons, respectively.
 However, other types of food (flour, vegetable oil) were produced several times more than the required amount.

 On the territory of the city akimat in 2012, 32,021 garden plots were registered as part of collective gardening, as well as 1,101 garden plots as part of collective gardens.
-Some of the so-called horticultural plots are used not only for home gardening and horticulture, but also for temporary (seasonal) residence for the purpose of recreation and as an individual residential sector for permanent residence; the number of residents who use buildings in garden plots for permanent residence is estimated at 40 thousand people.
+Some of the so-called horticultural plots are used not only for home gardening and horticulture, but also for temporary (seasonal) residence for the purpose of recreation and as an individual residential sector for permanent residence; the number of residents who use buildings in garden plots for permanent residence is estimated at 40,000 people.
 According to the leadership of the city, cottages impede the development of Aktobe.
 Registration of permits for the construction of cottages was suspended, and existing garden plots are planned to be vacated for the construction of multi-storey buildings.
 In the future, summer cottages will be located 10–20 km from the city.

 Trade and services

 The main trading floors in the city for a long time remained markets (bazaars), the number of which reached 28 in 2014.
 The largest of these are the Shygys and Central markets.
 The city administration is working on the opening of communal mini-markets for the products of local producers and gardeners-summer residents.

 The annual growth in retail turnover remains.
 If in 2012 and 2013 it reached 309.3 and 317.9 billion tenge, respectively, then in 2015 it rose to 391.8 billion tenge.

 Since the 2000s, there has been a trend of re-equipping open-air bazaars into indoor pavilions and the construction of shopping and entertainment centers.
 In 1998, the Bayzharkinov entrepreneurs built one of the first major shopping centers in the city - Nurdaulet.
-In the following years, several more shopping and entertainment centers appeared: Mega Shygys (2002), Alatau (2007), KeruenCity (2009, formerly Mega Aktobe), Alia Bazary (2011, formerly Alia Center "), CITY Shopping Center (2015).
+In the following years, several more shopping and entertainment centers appeared: Mega Shygys (2002), Alatau (2007), KeruenCity (2009, formerly Mega Aktobe), Alia Bazary (2011, formerly Alia Center), CITY Shopping Center (2015).
 There is a wholesale center supermarket "Dastarkhan".